a2ke5e1/OnePlus_Weather_Widget/.github/CONTRIBUTING.md

 ## Getting Started
 Go to Issue Page, Check out issues with label with "help wanted".

+### Note
+If you are going to use Github actions, add your [OpenWeatherMap API](https://openweathermap.org/api) Key to your fork's secrets settings.
+Read Testing and Building Section.

 **Few Rules before creating a pull request**
 * Preferred Language is **Kotlin**
 * Before, creating a pull request make sure your app compiles.